-- Continuously enroll in courses to meet graduation requirements (unless taking an approved Leave of Absence), and - Maintain a minimum Cumulative Grade Point Average (CGPA) of 2.0 at Undergraduate and 3.0 at Graduate level for any semester, and - 3) Avoid any disciplinary action for any reason.
+- Continuously enroll in courses to meet graduation requirements (unless taking an approved Leave of Absence), and - 2) Maintain a minimum Cumulative Grade Point Average (CGPA) of 2.0 for any semester, and - 3) Avoid any disciplinary action for any reason.

-In addition to these, if the scholarship is awarded to the student for any reason and the student withdraws from the enrolled program in order to transfer to another higher education institution, the student is required to pay the tuition amount back to BAU for all course credits completed since the scholarship was awarded.
+In addition to these, if the student withdraws from their enrolled program in order to transfer to another higher education institution, the student is required to pay the tuition amount back to BAU for all course credits completed since the scholarship was awarded.